The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 Now we can jump into any project from any location by typing two words.

-Source the file, then use the command and let's try it out..
+Source the file, then use the command and let's try it out.

 ```
-nickisyourfan@system76:~$ DEV my-project123
+nickisyourfan@system76:~$ DEV my-project
-nickisyourfan@system76:~/Desktop/DEV/my-project123$
+nickisyourfan@system76:~/Desktop/DEV/my-project$
 ```

 Avoid the Path -- Win!